-Summer Program for Engineers
+Summer Research Engineering Program

 Designed for JHU engineering undergraduates, the program offers the unique opportunity for students to have an academic research experience while learn about Spanish rich history and culture.
 Students will expand their knowledge at Universidad Carlos III de Madrid (UC3M) labs through guided engineering projects in various different fields, depending on their specializations